CheVeraId/domainauth-spec/draft-narea-domainauth.md

 Implementations SHOULD optimise the serialisation to minimise redundancy and size whilst ensuring completeness for offline verification.

-# Cryptographic Foundation
+# X.509 Certificate Infrastructure

-## Supported Algorithms
+## Supported Cryptographic Algorithms

 DomainAuth relies on established cryptographic algorithms to ensure security and interoperability.
 The protocol defines the following supported algorithms: